 - Tutoring will be provided in room 423-Colton Hall.
 Additional information concerning the tutoring schedule will be provided in the class and posted on Canvas.
-Other tutoring, such as a personal WebEx session, should be arranged with the Teaching Assistant, (not yet assigned) or your instructor, Prof. G. Milano (milano@njit.edu). - Prof. Milano will also be available for extra help during office hours by appointment only. - Your request for a personal WebEx session should be made at least 24 hours in advance.
+Other tutoring, such as a personal Zoom session, should be arranged with the Teaching Assistant or your instructor. - Your request for a personal Zoom session should be made at least 24 hours in advance.